Mental Health Promotion in Lane County

 - Supporting the adoption of school-based prevention programs that promote social and emotional development, enhance problem-solving skills, and increase self-esteem

 - Offering parental education and support from the prenatal period through adolescence

 - Providing community and school-based training and interventions related to identifying risks, reducing stigma, and strengthening intervention skills

 - Implementing strategies to support women in reducing unhealthy behaviors and stress

 - Increasing good nutrition and positive lifestyle behaviors before, during, and following pregnancy

 For many years Lane County has invested in supporting these strategies; however, such efforts have been intermittently funded and sustained.

 - Public awareness campaigns, websites, and educational resources have been created to increase understanding and reduce stigma associated with mental illness and suicide

 - The Oregon Safe Schools Act was passed in 2009 to strengthen anti-bullying policies in public schools

-- Elementary and secondary school curricula and programs have been implemented in various school districts to strengthen social competency, coping and conflict resolution skills, and increase resiliency
+- Elementary and secondary school curricula and programs have been implemented in various school districts to strengthen social competency, coping, and conflict resolution skills, as well as increase resiliency

 - Mental Health First Aid training offered widely